andy256789/word-finder/README.md

 ## Notes

-- Example files are in the `examples/` folder.
+- Example files to test the app with are in the `examples/` folder.